leomol/FPA/README.md

 * [MATLAB][MATLAB] (last tested with R2019a)

 ## Installation
-* Install MATLAB.
+* Install MATLAB with the following toolboxes:
-* Install Curve Fitting Toolbox.
+	* Curve Fitting Toolbox
+	* Signal Processing Toolbox
+	* Statistics and Machine Learning Toolbox
 * Download and extract these scripts to Documents/MATLAB folder.

 ## Usage